lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 * Using pruning techniques remains future work

-**TODO** criticism of the LTH

-## how to find winning tickets?

-Several tricks are necessary to find winning tickets via pruning.

-### iterative vs one-shot pruning
+#### iterative vs one-shot pruning

-* With iterative pruning, smaller winning tickets can be identified than with one-shot pruning.
-But it is more expensive as it requires retraining.
+With iterative pruning, smaller winning tickets can be identified than with one-shot pruning.
+But it is more expensive because it requires iterative re-training.

-### global vs local pruning
+#### global vs local pruning

 During pruning, one can either prune to the desired fraction of weights at each layer, or put the weights of all layers into one pool and prune globally.